Skip to main content

 An unique string which can be used to force focus on specific foreground screen by focusKey.

-Default value: low-edge
+Type: number Default value: 50